scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 plus the observations from the majority that were added at random, plus all those from the majority that were miss-classified by the 1-Nearest Neighbors algorithms.
-Note that differently from :class:`CondensedNearestNeighbour`, :class:`OneSidedSelection` does not train a KNN after each sample is missclassified.
-It uses the one KNN to classify all samples from the majority in 1 pass.
+Note that differently from :class:`CondensedNearestNeighbour`, :class:`OneSidedSelection` does not train a K-Nearet Neighbors after each sample is misclassified.
+It uses the one K-Nearest Neighbors to classify all samples from the majority in 1 pass.
 The class can be used as::

   >>> from imblearn.under_sampling import OneSidedSelection